Monotonicity formulas and (S$_+$)-property: old and new: Power-law case

 satisfies

-The $p$-Laplacian operator is the simplest example in which monotonicity formulas play a role.
-However, one still can find alternative arguments, for example that it is d-monotone (its definition can be found in \cite{Galewski-2021}) and the uniform convexity of $\Wpzero{p}$.
-In fact, one can prove the next theorem.
+The $p$-Laplacian operator is the simplest example in which monotonicity formulas play a role in the proof of the (S$_+$)-property.
+However, one still can find alternative arguments, for example using that it is d-monotone (its definition can be found in \cite{Galewski-2021}) and the uniform convexity of $\Wpzero{p}$ as they do in \cite[Proposition 2]{Aizicovici-Papageorgiou-Staicu-2009}.
+One can prove the next theorem using both approaches.

 \begin{theorem}[{See \cite[Proposition 2]{Aizicovici-Papageorgiou-Staicu-2009}, among others.}] Let $1 < p < \infty$, the operator $A_{\Delta_p} \colon \Wpzero{p} \to \left[ \Wpzero{p} \right] ^*$ be defined as